brooksrog8/dockerVPN.github.io/README.md

-# dockerVPN.github.io

-# Docker Proj
+# Wireguard phone VPN server using docker and digital ocean droplet

-I first created a droplet on digital ocean and made a ssh key by using the following commands:
+Create a droplet on digital ocean and made a ssh key:
 ```shell
 ssh-keygen
 ```
-then ssh into your server and download docker
+SSH into your server and download docker

 ```shell
 sudo apt-get remove docker docker-engine docker.io